-If there are no changes in task content and no negative changes in AL and AK, then to rationalize industry-level changes in factor shares you need huge technological advances.

-• This is because factor-augmenting technological changes have relatively small effects on factor shares.
+- If there are no changes in task content and no negative changes in A^L and A^K (no "technological regress"), then to rationalize industry-level changes in factor shares you need huge technological advances. - This is because factor-augmenting technological changes have relatively small effects on factor shares. - Hence, measures of displacement (automation) and reinstatement (new tasks/augmentation) are inferred from industry data here. - New important work by Autor, Chin, Salomons and Seegmiller (2022) provides direct evidence on the basis of its descriptions of workers of the tasks involved in their jobs and information in patents.